 One is seeking to achieve a reduction as the goal of reducing or stopping duloxetine without running into unmanageable withdrawal effects.
 For instance, brain zaps are a common duloxetine withdrawal symptom, along with insomnia, nausea, and a possible host of other common withdrawal symptoms.
 Should these become too intense this scenario might bring trying to quit duloxetine to a disastrous crashing halt.

 If the person who is attempting the duloxetine tapering is already feeling unwell, already experiencing harsh side effects and unpredictable mood swings, lapses in memory, and other troubles, it may be too burdensome to expect a person in such a weakened condition to be their own duloxetine tapering administrator.
 It does not have to be this difficult.

-The Alternative to Meds Center Program for Duloxetine Withdrawal
+Duloxetine Withdrawal at Alternative to Meds Center

 This content has been reviewed and approved by a licensed physician.